Navigation: FXLV4SpeedTools > Array shaping functions >

 VSTACK & VSTACKF Functions

-VSTACKF is an alias of FastExcel VSTACK.
+VSTACKF is an alias of FastExcel VSTACK, created to avoid the native Excel VSTACK.
 Creates a single array from multiple arrays or ranges by appending up to 29 Range /Array arguments below one another row wise.
 Missing cells in the output array can be filled with Fill characters, for example 0.0 or "".

 VSTACK is a multi-threaded, non-volatile array function.